PriscillaMuli/Data-Upload-Validation/README.md

 # **Data Upload Validation**

-A guide for uploading, modifying and utilizing the Gene Network endpoints to validate data uploads made to the Gene Network uploader.
+A guide for uploading, modifying dataset and utilizing the Gene Network endpoints to validate data uploads made to the Gene Network uploader.